standard/standard-engine/README.md

   eslintConfig: {
     configFile: path.join(__dirname, 'eslintrc.json')
   },
-  parseOpts: function (opts, packageOpts, rootDir) {
+  resolveEslintConfig: function (eslintConfig, opts, packageOpts, rootDir) {
-    // provide implementation here, then return the opts object (or a new one) return opts
+    // provide implementation here, then return the eslintConfig object (or a new one) return eslintConfig
   }
 }
 ```

-This function is called with the current options object (`opts`), any options extracted from the project's `package.json` (`packageOpts`), and the directory that contained that `package.json` file (`rootDir`, equivalent to `opts.cwd` if no file was found).
+This function is called with the current ESLint config (the options passed to [ESLint's `CLIEngine`](http://eslint.org/docs/developer-guide/nodejs-api#cliengine)), the options object (`opts`), any options extracted from the project's `package.json` (`packageOpts`), and the directory that contained that `package.json` file (`rootDir`, equivalent to `opts.cwd` if no file was found).

-Modify and return `opts`, or return a new object with the options that are to be used.
+Modify and return `eslintConfig`, or return a new object with the eslint config to be used.

-The following options are provided in the `opts` object, and must be on the returned object:

-- `ignore`: array of file patterns (in `.gitignore` format) to ignore
-- `cwd`: string, the current working directory
-- `fix`: boolean, whether to automatically fix problems
-- `eslintConfig`: object, the options passed to [ESLint's `CLIEngine`](http://eslint.org/docs/developer-guide/nodejs-api#cliengine)

 ## API Usage

 ### `engine.lintText(text, [opts], callback)`